botpress/documentation-v12/docs/conversation-studio/tutorials/managing/acting-proactively.md

 ## Common Use Cases

-Here are some examples of how can you use webchat events in your page.

 ### Send Message When the Webchat is Loaded

-This will send an event when the webchat is loaded and ready to be opened.
+It sends an event when the webchat is loaded and ready to be opened.

 Use this code in your `index.html`: